DesMakesStuff/PiShockTouch/readme.md

 # PiShockTouch
-PiShockTouch is an open source application that allows the PiShockCollar to be driven by OSC avatar paramters, specifically VRC Contact Receivers
+PiShockTouch is an open source application that allows the PiShockCollar to become interractive to touch in VR Chat.

 # How it Works
 PiShockTouch relies on a VRC contact receiver to determine if someone has poked your collar.
 You can configure the poke to do anything the collar can do, adjusting for duration and intensity from the menu.